Which sporting events have been affected following the death of the Queen?

 Here, the PA news agency looks at matches and events which have been affected by the news.

-The Northern Ireland Football League announced that Friday night’s matches between Cliftonville and Glentoran and Larne and Dungannon have been postponed.

-The English Football League also confirmed that Friday night’s Championship game between Burnley and Norwich and the League Two match between Tranmere and Stockport had been postponed, with a decision on Saturday’s fixtures yet to be made.
+All games in the Women’s Super League, Women’s Championship and Women’s FA Cup have also been postponed this weekend.

+The Scottish Football Association announced the postponement of all professional games over the course of the weekend, while all football in Northern Ireland and Wales is also off.

-Friday’s play between England and South Africa men at The Oval, along with all scheduled matches in the Rachael Heyhoe Flint Trophy, will not take place.
+Friday’s play between England and South Africa men at the Oval, along with all scheduled matches in the Rachael Heyhoe Flint Trophy, did not take place.

+Both games in the opening round of Gallagher Premiership fixtures on Friday night have been postponed.

+The west country derby between Bristol and Bath at Ashton Gate, plus Sale’s home clash with Northampton, will be rearranged, with Bristol versus Bath now taking place on Saturday.

+The PA news agency understands Saturday’s Super League play-off between Huddersfield and Salford will go ahead as planned.

-Play was suspended for the day at the BMW PGA Championship and there will be no play on Friday.
+Play was suspended for the day at the BMW PGA Championship on Thursday and there was no play on Friday.

 Sunday’s Italian Grand Prix will go ahead as scheduled with a minute’s silence planned before practice on Friday and another expected before the race.

+The final day of the Cazoo St Leger Festival at Doncaster has been switched to Sunday after the British Horseracing Authority announced the cancellation of Saturday’s fixtures as “an ongoing mark of respect”.

 Racing at Southwell and Chelmsford on Thursday evening was abandoned.
-The British Horseracing Authority also announced the meetings scheduled for Friday – including the third day of the St Leger meeting at Doncaster – have also been cancelled.
+The BHA also announced the meetings scheduled for Friday – including the third day of the St Leger meeting at Doncaster – were cancelled.

-The Great North Run, the world’s largest half-marathon, is set for Sunday.
-Organisers cancelled its 5k sister event on Friday, with a decision of the main race due on on Friday.
+Both the Great North Run and Parkrun events will continue this weekend as scheduled.
+Organisers cancelled the Great North Run’s 5k sister event on Friday but Sunday’s half marathon will go ahead.

-Friday’s Tour of Britain stage has been cancelled with a decision on the rest of the tour to be made.
+Friday’s Tour of Britain stage was promptly cancelled and later on Thursday evening the rest of the tour, which was set to finish on the Isle of Wight on Sunday, was called off entirely.

-Fionnuala Kelly applies the finishing touches to art work in the Twin Towns Community Garden as chairman John Walsh looks on
+The weigh-in for Saturday’s proposed bout between Savannah Marshall and Claressa Shields will take place behind closed doors.

 Subscribe or register today to discover more from DonegalLive.ie